skanehira/codex.nvim/README.md

     width       = 0.8,        -- Width of the floating window (0.0 to 1.0)
     height      = 0.8,        -- Height of the floating window (0.0 to 1.0)
-    model       = nil,        -- Optional: pass a string to use a specific model (e.g., 'o3-mini') autoinstall = true,       -- Automatically install the Codex CLI if not found },
+    model       = nil,        -- Optional: pass a string to use a specific model (e.g., 'o3-mini') },
 }```